quantum-engineering-polito/CourseNotes/content/Obsidian Examples.md

 ![[channelling.png]]

 if you want to resize the image you can add `|width` after the image name.
-For example `![[image.png|400]]`:
+For example `![[image.png|400]]` to specify a width of 400:

 ![[channelling.png|200]]

 ## Tables

-If you have installed the "Advanced Tables" plugin you just need to type a pipe `|` and hit `TAB`, the plugin will automatically create new rows and columns as if you were in Excel.
+If you have installed the "Advanced Tables" plugin you just need to type a pipe `|` and hit `TAB`, the plugin will automatically create new rows and columns as if you were in Excel (press `TAB` to move to the next column and `ENTER` to move to the next row).

 Example: